Taylucky/Rosbot2.0/deployment/README.md

 ```

 In the second terminal, run the the rosbot_ml python script for the autonomous navigation.

-rosbot_ml is just based on camera.
+rosbot_ml.py is just based on camera.

 ```
 rosrun datacoll rosbot_ml.py
 ```
-rosbot_ml_v3 is based on both camera and lidar.
+rosbot_ml_v3.py is based on both camera and lidar.
 ```
 rosrun datacoll rosbot_ml_v3.py
 ```